 For clients who grant CCM discretionary authority over their assets, CCM contracts with certain third-party investment managers who are not affiliated with CCM to design and manage model portfolios.
-Unlike the co-advisor program described above, the client does not have a direct contractual relationship with the third-party manager.
+The client does not have a direct contractual relationship with the third-party manager.
 Instead, CCM selects and contracts with that manager or managers in what is called a subadvisor relationship.

 CCM assists clients in completing a client profile questionnaire and then reviews the information provided.
-The firm will then either recommend a Co-Advisor program, as described above, or and the subadvisor program described here, corresponding to the client's disclosed risk tolerance and investment objectives.
+The firm will then recommend the subadvisor program described here, corresponding to the client's disclosed risk tolerance and investment objectives.
 CCM delegates discretionary authority to the subadvisor to manage assets, but retains the authority to hire or terminate any manager.
 Because clients grant CCM discretionary authority in the subadvisor program, CCM will not obtain the client's consent before hiring or terminating any subadvisor or reallocating assets between subadvisors.

-CCM currently has a subadvisor relationship with EverSource Wealth Advisors, LLC, which designs and manages model portfolios for CCM and provides such back-office services as reporting, billing, compliance consulting, and assistance with technology.
+CCM currently has a subadvisor relationship with unrelated registered investment advisor EverSource Wealth Advisors, LLC, which designs and manages model portfolios for CCM and provides such back-office services as reporting, billing, compliance consulting, and assistance with technology.
+Among the available investment strategies from EverSource are several values-based or faith- based models provided to clients who express interest in aligning their investments with their beliefs.
+This approach and underlying assumptions are described in Item 8, as well as the Eversource Form ADV Part 2A which is provided to client.

-For information about the costs associated with these Co-Advisor and subadvisor programs, please see Item 5.
+For information about the costs associated with the subadvisor programs, please see Item 5.

 No guarantees can be made that your financial goals or objectives will be achieved through the managed account program or by a recommended/selected Co-Advisor or subadvisor.

 Further, no guarantees of performance can ever be offered by our firm.